 USDA loan qualifications

-USDA loans come with competitive rates for primary residences located in designated rural and suburban areas.
+USDA loans are for primary residences located in designated rural and suburban areas.
 In addition to location, the borrower must meet specific financial criteria to be eligible.
 Although Chase doesn’t offer USDA loans, we can help guide you toward a mortgage that works best for your needs.

 How do no down payment mortgages work?